wptrainingteam/learn-wp-content/tutorials/php-version-compatibility-testing.md

 In this tutorial, you're going to learn about testing your WordPress plugins for PHP version compatibility.

-You will learn why it's important to test for PHP version compatibility, where to find information about PHP version changes, as well as two methods to test your plugins.
+You will learn why it's important to test for PHP version compatibility, where to find information about PHP version changes, as well as three methods to test your plugins for PHP version compatibility.

 ## Why test for PHP version compatibility?